Section 3

 After the monastery, the path begins to climb gently as you head back into the open countryside.
 Soon, the trail presents a choice.
 The traditional and more popular route takes you through the village of Villamayor, and the second route takes you through the village of Luquin.

 The route via Villamayor de Monjardín offers an incredible view.
 The village is built on the highest hill in the area, with old castle ruins at the top.
-You can climb up and take in the panorama —fields, hills, and sky in every direction.
+You can climb up and take in the panorama, fields, hills, and sky in every direction.

-It’s a small place, but there are a few albergues.
 It can fill up, since the next stretch is 12 kilometers with nowhere to stop.
-A good place to rest up before the long walk ahead.

 Luquin